mcosovic/JuliaGrid.jl/docs/src/examples/dcStateEstimation.md

 ---

 ##### DC Optimal Power Flow
-To obtain bus voltage angless, we solve the DC optimal power flow.
-Using these values, we compute the active power associated with buses and branches:
+To obtain bus voltage angles, we solve the DC optimal power flow.
+Using these values, we compute the active powers associated with buses and branches:
 ```@example dcStateEstimation
 powerFlow = dcOptimalPowerFlow(system, Ipopt.Optimizer)
 powerFlow!(powerFlow; power = true, verbose = 1)